EDS272 Development Challenges in Rural India

 Students are encouraged to reflect continually on how the course contents relate to contents of other courses in B-IEDS, and to other relevant background the students might have.
 The combination of theory and practice is designed to provide a deeper understanding of development processes, as well as concepts and theories addressing them.
 Students are able to exercise an interdisciplinary approach in exploring concrete topics and issues, thereby deepening their understanding of theoretical and thematic interconnections and complexities.
 They are also given the chance to explore basic field research methods.

 Prior to the course, the students will receive the information needed to help them make the necessary practical preparations.
-The contact formats will be Canvas, e-mails, and orientation meetings.
+The contact formats will be Canvas, e-mails, and preparation meetings.
 A syllabus will be posted on Canvas prior to departure, a detailed course schedule will be made available by the start of classes.

 Background literature:Sainath, P. (2000): Everybody Loves a Good Drought: Stories from India's Poorest Districts.
 Penguin Books India.Jaideep Hardikar (2013).
 A village awaits doomsday.
 Penguin Books India.